mvolkmann/blog/src/flutter.md

 to the Material UI {% aTargetBlank "https://api.flutter.dev/flutter/material/CalendarDatePicker-class.html", "CalendarDatePicker" %} widget.
-It allow the user to select a date, time, or both.
+It allows the user to select a date, time, or both by spinning 3D wheels.

 The following code demonstrates this: